hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

-I participated in the project led by [Mr. Sheng Pengfei](http://www.chm.fudan.edu.cn/13/ac/c11450a398252/page.htm) (Fudan University) and [Mr. Zhang Menghan](https://hupi.fudan.edu.cn/rcdw/rc_content.jsp?urltype=news.NewsContentUrl&wbtreeid=1127&wbnewsid=2223) (Fudan University).
-This project aims to build a comprehensive archaeological database, in an effort to find pollen/gene/language evidence of possible migration happened in the southeast China during the Neolithic period.
-I am not able to share the database here but I would like to share part of python code I wrote for the project.
-This code can help you to collect data from table of a pdf document within seconds.
+I participated in the project led by [Mr. Sheng Pengfei](http://www.chm.fudan.edu.cn/13/ac/c11450a398252/page.htm) and [Mr. Zhang Menghan](https://hupi.fudan.edu.cn/rcdw/rc_content.jsp?urltype=news.NewsContentUrl&wbtreeid=1127&wbnewsid=2223) (Fudan University).
+This project aims to build a comprehensive archaeological database and seek for pollen/gene/language evidence of possible migration in the southeast China during the Neolithic period.
+I am not able to share the database but I would like to share part of python code I wrote for the project to collect data from tables in pdf within seconds.

 [Code](https://hellenshengfy.github.io/code.pdf)